apoapoapo/OLED-Sleeper/README.md

     * **To set up for the first time or to change your settings**, choose option `1`.
 The wizard will guide you through selecting monitors, modes, and an idle time.
 When prompted, allow it to create the startup task.
     * **To remove the startup task and settings**, choose option `2`.
 This will delete the automatic startup shortcut and all saved configurations.
 Note that this action does not stop any scripts that are currently running.

 That's it.
-Once configured, the scripts will run silently in the background and launch automatically every time you log in.
+Once configured, the script will run silently in the background and launch automatically every time you log in.

 ---